pvdabeel/prolog/Documentation/Handbook/28-doc-closing.md

-- **Part IV** explored the theoretical underpinnings: contextual logic programming, feature unification, and the comparison with other resolvers — showing how portage-ng's approach relates to Portage's progressive relaxation, Paludis's constraint accumulation, and academic work on feature logic and ordered logic programs.
+- **Part IV** explored the theoretical underpinnings: contextual logic programming, feature unification, and the comparison with other resolvers — showing how portage-ng's approach relates to Portage's progressive relaxation, pkgcore's frame-stack backtracking, Paludis's constraint accumulation, and academic work on feature logic and ordered logic programs.

 - **Part V** described the practical side of development: testing strategies, performance profiling, and contribution guidelines.